How do I set up and print my own labels?

 Step 3: Design and Format Your Labels

 From there, you'll be able to open the template in your chosen program and design your labels accordingly.
 No matter what program you’re using, you’ll want to ensure that you’re optimizing your design for the best possible print.
-This means taking into account factors such as bleed and your template’s safe zone when designing your artwork.
+Consider factors such as bleed and your template’s safe zone when designing your artwork.
 We recommend keeping all important elements such as text, images, and icons at least 0.125” in from the outer edge of each label to ensure nothing is cut off during printing.
-Click here to view more information on safe zones or here to learn more about bleed.

 If you’re using an Adobe program, such as Adobe Illustrator, we recommend designing your artwork on a separate layer beneath the existing template guidelines.
 However, be sure to turn off the guideline layer before printing.
 Leaving it on will cause the guidelines to print on your final labels.